Agoric/agoric-sdk/golang/cosmos/x/lien/spec/01_concepts.md

 unbonded when a validator retires.
 The best we can do is that when the higher layers wish to increase the total liened amount, the new total must be less than the bonded tokens and less than the unlocked tokens.
-Liens can be lifted at any time,
+Liens can be lifted at any time.

 The liened amount is *not* reduced by slashing, and if slashing reduces the account balance below the liened amount, the account effectively has